pdjr-modules/NOP100/README.md

 NOP100 provides a hardware design and firmware for a generic, abstract, NMEA2000 module.

+## NOP100 hardware

-The microcontroller-based hardware design is elaborated with power supply, CAN interface, LED status display and configuration support, leaving an array of unused GPIO that can be used to extend this core hardware with a variety interfaces tailoring real-world application.
+A microcontroller-based hardware design is elaborated with power supply, CAN interface, LED status display and configuration support, leaving an array of unused GPIO that can be used to extend this core hardware into a real-world application.

 The core schematic design translates into a PCB layout that can be easily expanded to implement most varieties of a working NMEA module.